dinarly/Story/README.md

 Ai explained: “My robot dog is designed to help rescue people in an emergency!”

-Abdallah and Tasnim said “Woow!
+Abdallah and Tasnim said: “Woow!
 Artificial Intelligence is amazing!”

 Ai said: “Would you both like to learn about Artificial Intelligence?”